nickc1/nickc1.github.io/skNLA.md

 Here, we are going to make forecasts of the $$x$$ time series.
 Note that this series, while completely deterministic, is a classic [chaotic system][chaos-wiki].
 This means that making forecasts into the future is going to be difficult as small changes in the initial conditions can lead to drastically different trajectories of the system.

-There is a function in `skNLA.data` to reproduce these time series.
+There is a function in `skNLA.data_gen` to reproduce these time series.
 For example:

 {% highlight python linenos %}
-import skNLA.data as data
+import skNLA.data_gen as data

 X = data.lorenz()[:,0] #only going to use the x values
 {% endhighlight %}